 One “cool” fact about your air conditioner is that it serves, at least in part, as a dehumidifier.
 That’s because removing humidity from the air is an effective way to make the air feel cooler.
 The evaporator coils in your air conditioner are cold enough to allow the humidity in your home’s air to condense, after which it drips away and is drained outside your home.

 If there is too much humidity in the air, though, your air conditioner won’t be able to keep up.
 Typically, this will result in your air conditioner running for longer periods as it tries to remove more of the moisture from the air.
 You may also notice that your home doesn’t get as cool as it once did since there is more humidity in the air.
-If you run into this problem, you may need a separate dehumidifier from Integrated HVAC in Edmond to help your air conditioner with the task of dehumidification.
+If you run into this problem, you may need a separate dehumidifier from Integrated HVAC to help your air conditioner with the task of dehumidification.

 Your Doors Don’t Work Properly

 If your interior doors have tight tolerances, you could run into trouble if excess humidity builds in your home.
-Wood, which is use for most interior doors, is an incredibly porous material, meaning that it is quite good at absorbing large amounts of moisture.
+Wood, which is used for most interior doors, is an incredibly porous material, meaning that it is quite good at absorbing large amounts of moisture.
 If the moisture in the air exceeds the normal needs of your home, then some of this excess will be stored in the doors and door frames throughout your home.

 Condensation on Windows

 This problem occurs most often in bedrooms while people are sleeping because this causes excess moisture to be expelled through respiration.
-If you notice this problem, it’s also a good idea to have your windows inspected to ensure that the seals aren’t busted, which can allow excess cold air to enter your home.
+If you notice this problem, it’s also a good idea to have your windows inspected to ensure that the seals aren’t broken, which can allow excess cold air to enter your home.
 At the end of the day, though, condensation on windows is typically a sign that you need extra dehumidifying capacity via a dehumidifier.

 Smell of Mildew